 If you need the cemetery for a burial…

 First of all, you have our condolences.

 Please refer to the pdf document “In Case of Need“.
 It will guide you through the process.
 There are some forms that you’ll need to fill out.
-You can print the forms that are in the pdf version of In Case of Need or you can complete the Word files below and send them to us electronically.
+You can print the forms that are in the pdf version of In Case of Need or you can complete the Word files below and email them to the Property Manager (or their designate).
 Please refer to In Case of Need for contact information.

 The forms are:

-- Application for Internment – you’ll need to complete this one first.
+- Application for Interment – you’ll need to complete this one first.

 - Application to Erect a Monument – you’ll need this one when you decide to put in a stone memorial or marker.

-- Application for Internment of Cremated Remains – if you wish to bury cremated remains, there is an additional step with the groundskeeper that this form will initiate.
+- Application for Interment of Cremated Remains – if you wish to bury cremated remains, there is an additional step with the groundskeeper that this form will initiate.